paperclipsvinny/physical-cyber-range/README.md

 # Home Cyber Range

-A physical, multi-VLAN cyber range built on Raspberry Pis and real Cisco hardware.
-Designed for practicing offensive security, defensive monitoring, and network engineering in a realistically segmented environment.
+A mix of my personal notes and an in-depth technical writeup from the process of setting up my own physical cyber range.
+Features: multi-VLAN, built mostly with Raspberry Pis and legacy Cisco hardware I got from my networking processor.
+Designed for practicing offensive security, defensive monitoring, and network engineering in a segmented environment.

 ---